 Asking the Right Questions

-The first step is to figure out your own company’s marketing requirements before looking for an agency.
+The first step is to figure out your own company’s marketing requirements before looking for a recommended digital marketing agency.

 Do you need website design?
 Email marketing?
 SEO?
 Analytics?